Meme coin

-A meme coin (also spelled memecoin) is a cryptocurrency that originated from an Internet meme or has some other humorous characteristic.
-It may be used in the broadest sense as a critique of the cryptocurrency market in its entirety—those based on particular memes such as "doge coins", celebrities like Coinye, and pump-and-dump schemes such as BitConnect—or it may be used to make cryptocurrency more accessible.
-The term is often dismissive, comparing the value or performances of those cryptocurrencies to that of mainstream ones.
+A meme coin (also spelled memecoin) is a cryptocurrency that originated from an internet meme or has some other humorous characteristic.

+The term is sometimes used interchangeably with the term shitcoin, which typically refers to a cryptocurrency with little to no value, authenticity, or utility.
+It may be used in the broadest sense as a critique of the cryptocurrency market in its entirety — those based on particular memes such as Dogecoin, celebrities like Coinye, and pump-and-dump schemes such as BitConnect — or it may be used to make cryptocurrency more accessible.

+Meme coins derive their price primarily from social media momentum and celebrity association.
+Their prices can skyrocket rapidly as new investors, drawn by viral attention or fear of missing out (FOMO), pour in funds.
+However, this growth is typically unsustainable, as the price depends heavily on a continuous influx of new buyers.
+When interest wanes or new investment slows, meme coins frequently experience sharp collapses, as there is little fundamental value to support their market capitalization, much like how Ponzi schemes rely on new capital to pay returns to earlier investors.

+The term is often used dismissively, comparing the value or performance of those cryptocurrencies to that of mainstream digital assets.
 Supporters, on the other hand, observe that some memecoins have acquired social currency and high market capitalizations.

+History

 In late 2013, Dogecoin was released after being created as a joke on the Doge meme by software engineers.
-This sparked the creation of several subsequent meme coins.
-In October 2021, there were about 124 meme coins circulating in the market.
+This sparked the creation of more meme coins.
+In October 2021, there were 124 meme coins circulating.
 Notable examples include Dogecoin and Shiba Inu.

-In late 2021, advertisements promoting the meme coin Floki Inu in London led to subsequent investigations around promoting the meme coin, considered to be an unregulated financial product by the ASA (The Advertising Standards Authority).

-Some countries have taken steps to regulate meme coins.
 In early 2021, Thailand's Securities and Exchange Commission banned meme coins as part of a crackdown on digital goods with "no clear objective or substance".
+In late 2021, advertisements promoting the meme coin Floki Inu in London led to investigations around promoting the meme coin, considered to be an unregulated financial product by the United Kingdom Advertising Standards Authority (ASA).